 Auto Configuration is an important part of Cloud service provisioning.
 Currently, EPAM Orchestrator supports convenient auto configuration scenarios for both Windows and Linux-based systems.
 Each user can select the one which is the most convenient for their purposes and expertise level.

-The general scheme of available auto configuration options is given below:
+The general scheme of available auto configuration options for Windows and Linux based VMs is given below:

 - Using Ansible and SSH.
-Ansible can be used to configure VMs automatically by accessing them via SSH keys.
-All you have to do is set up Ansible environment and Dynamic Inventory, using Maestro CLI tools.
-Please note that to use Ansible effectively, it is highly recommended to set up Multiple CLI workspaces (as described further on this page)
+Ansible can be used to configure VMs by push model from admin workstation.
+EPAM Orchestrator allows to set up Ansible environment and Dynamic Inventory using Maestro CLI tools.
+Please note that to use Ansible effectively, it is highly recommended to set up Multiple CLI workspaces.
+Such Platform Services provided by EPAM Cloud as OpenShift and Kubernetes are based on Ansible and SSH configuration model.

-- Using Chef In case you plan to implement long-term auto configuration solutions, and need higher level of security, disaster-recovery and availability, it is recommended to use Chef.
-EPAM Orchestrator provides a number of pre-configured recipes that can be used to configure VMs with a single command call.
+- Using Chef In case you plan to implement long-term auto configuration solutions, and need higher level of security, disaster-recovery, and availability, it is recommended to use Chef, which works by pull model.
+EPAM Orchestrator provides several pre-configured recipes that can be used to configure VMs with a single command call.
 In addition, you can develop your own recipes, depending on your project needs, and apply them when needed.
-Besides this, you can switch between different Chef servers by using the Chef service provided by Orchestrator.
+You can also switch between different Chef servers by using the Chef service provided by Orchestrator.
+Such Platform Services provided by EPAM Cloud as Autoconfiguration, Cloud Monitoring, Log Aggregation, Load Balancer, Gerrit, Docker, Jenkins, Relational Database, Artifactory and Messenger are based on Chef configuration.

 Related CLI Commands